 Recovery Vault saves the metadata of deleted files, but it does not save a copy of the file itself.
 While Recovery Vault greatly improves your chances of recovering a file, it does not guarantee it — the deleted files could be overwritten by new data and lost for good.
 Recovery Vault can protect any folder on your drive or partition, so not only can it help with files that were sent to the Trash, but it can also help recover files that were transferred to another disk.
 The Recovery Vault footprint is fairly small and it does not require a lot of storage space.

 Guaranteed Recovery actually saves a complete copy of the file, making it much more likely that the file can be successfully recovered (thus the name “Guaranteed”).
-But it only monitors the Trash folder, so files lost through transfer to other disks are not protected.
+By default, it only monitors the Trash folder, so files lost through transfer to other disks are not protected.
+(But if you are running Mac OS 10.8, you can set it to monitor other folders as well.)
 Guaranteed Recovery also takes up a lot more hard drive space, since you have to store all those deleted files.
 The amount of storage space you allocate to it can be adjusted though.
 See Guaranteed Recovery FAQs for more information.

 Is Recovery Vault Resource Hungry?